Aerial view of Micronesia ©EU

 Aid and cooperation

-Under the Cotonou Agreement and following the Country Strategy Paper , FSM benefits from the 10th European Development Fund, with a total budget of €8.3m for 2008-13.
+For the period 2008-2013 under the Cotonou Agreement and following the Country Strategy Paper , FSM benefits from the 10th European Development Fund, with a total budget of €8.3m .

 EU assistance and cooperation focuses on:

 sustainable energy - addressing regional imbalances, reducing costs and contributing to a cleaner environment (one of FSM's most importance resources) by providing cost-effective and reliable renewable energy, and promoting energy efficiency and self-sufficiency